TRULY SCRUMPTIOUS NURSERY Complaints procedure

 Whilst aiming to achieve the highest standard of care and education for children attending Truly scrumptious Nurseries, and to foster a positive partnership with families, we recognise that on occasion circumstances may lead to a parent/carer wishing to make either a formal or informal complaint.

 Our setting believes that children and parents are entitles to expect courtesy and prompt, careful attention to their needs and wishes.
 We welcome suggestions on how to improve our setting and will give prompt and serious attention to any concerns about the running of the setting.
 We anticipate that most concerns will be resolved quickly by an informal approach to the appropriate member of staff.
 If this does not achieve the desired result, we have set of procedures for dealing with concerns.
-We aim to bring all concerns about the running of our setting to a satisfactory conclusion for all of the parties involved.
+We aim to bring all concerns about the running of our setting to a satisfactory conclusion for all the parties involved.

 Any parent who has a concern about an aspect of the settings provision talks over first, his/her concerns with the setting leader.
-Hopefully this will resolved, if not, then please fill out a complaint form and hand in the complaint in writing to the office/management.
+Hopefully, this will be resolved, if not, then please fill out a complaint form and hand in the complaint in writing to the office/management.
 A meeting will be arranged after the complaint has been investigated in full and will discuss the outcome.
 If you are still not satisfied with the outcome, then another meeting with all managers and a witness of your choice will be arranged.
 Written records will be taken at the meeting and all present will sign.
 If we can still not resolve the situation, then an external mediator will be invited (acceptable on both sides).
 Throughout this process, the discussions will be kept confidential.
 A final meeting will be called with the mediator to reach a decision on the action to be taken to deal with the complaint.
-Written records will be taken and all present will sign. receives a copy.
+Written records will be taken, and all present will sign. receives a copy.
 At any stage of this process, parents are within their rights to approach Ofsted directly.
 Ofsted’s complaints & Enforcement Team can be contacted by phone or in writing at the address above.

 The outcome of all complaints is recorded in the summary Complaints record file and is available for parents and OFSTED inspectors on requests.